-In many ways, the 2020-21 season has been a strange one, but a lot of the usual suspects continue to defy their age to remain in the running for the European Golden Shoe award.
+In many ways, the 2020-21 season was a strange one, but a lot of the usual suspects continued to defy their age to challenge for the European Golden Shoe award.

 Every year the Golden Shoe is presented to Europe’s deadliest striker, with players receiving points for each goal they score.
 Goals in Europe’s toughest leagues are multiplied by a co-efficient of two, whereas goals scored in weaker leagues are multiplied by coefficients of either 1.5 or one.

-We’ve rounded up the top 10 strikers currently leading the race for the 2020-21 European Golden Shoe.
+We’ve rounded up the top 10 strikers in the running for the 2020-21 European Golden Shoe.

 Since leaving Manchester United for Inter Milan in 2019, Lukaku has rediscovered his best form and continues to prove his doubters wrong.

-After equalling Ronaldo’s record of 34 goals in all competitions in his debut season for the club, his 2020-21 tally currently stands at 19 goals in 26 Serie A appearances.
+After equalling Ronaldo’s record of 34 goals in all competitions in his debut season for the club, the striker kept improving throughout 2020-21.

-Given he’s already scored over 150 career goals at senior level for club and country and has a World Cup and three Ligue 1 titles on his CV, it’s easy to forget that Kylian Mbappe is still just 22 years old.
+Given he’s already scored over 170 career goals at senior level for club and country and has a World Cup and four Ligue 1 titles on his CV, it’s easy to forget that Mbappe is still just 22 years old.

-The France international’s 20 Ligue 1 goals for PSG in 2020-21 have been scored at a quite frightening rate of one every 93.3 minutes.
+The France international’s 27 Ligue 1 goals for PSG in 2020-21 were scored at a quite frightening rate of one every 88.4 minutes.

 After enjoying an incredible breakout 2019-20 campaign with Red Bull Salzburg and Borussia Dortmund, Haaland has already proved that he’s no one-season wonder.

-The Norway international has scored 21 goals in 21 Bundesliga starts, not to mention the 10 in six he’s managed in the Champions League.
-The fact that Dortmund have been floundering this season makes the 20-year-old’s individual stats even more impressive.
+The Norway international scored 27 goals in 27 Bundesliga starts, not to mention the 10 in eight he managed in the Champions League.
+The fact that Dortmund endured a difficult season makes the 20-year-old’s individual stats even more impressive.

 Six-time European Golden Shoe winner Messi actually had a comparatively slow start to the season, with just seven goals before Christmas.

-Since the turn of the year, however, the Barcelona icon is once again one of European football’s most lethal goalscorers, with 16 goals in his last 12 La Liga appearances, taking his total tally to 23.
-That’s some ominous momentum for those above him in this season.
+Since the turn of the year, however, the Barcelona icon is once again one of European football’s most lethal goalscorers, with 23 goals in his last 20 La Liga appearances, taking his total tally to 30.

 1. Robert Lewandowski

-Despite scoring 55 goals in all competitions for Bayern Munich in 2019-20, Lewandowski has refused to rest on his laurels this season.
+Despite scoring 55 goals in all competitions for Bayern Munich in 2019-20, Lewandowski refused to rest on his laurels during 2020-21.